Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 There is a historical explanation: the past high prices of salt.
 But I prefer the gastronomic answer: all the other flavors of Tuscan cuisine are so intense you must accompany them with a plain, simple flavor.

-After a very nutritious breakfast (poor things, we’re eating so little these days…), we decided to drive to the beautiful, magical Siena.
+After a very nutritious breakfast (poor things, we’re eating so little these days…), we decided to drive to the beautiful, magical city of Siena in Tuscany.

 Val d'Orcia scenic drive: Siena view from the Mangia tower

-Still more impressive when we decided to climb up Siena’s MANGIA Tower (400 steps are a lot, but we were motivated: we were burning the upcoming lunch calories – yeah, sure).
+Still more impressive when we climbed up Siena’s Torre del Mangia (400 steps are a lot, but we were motivated: we were burning the upcoming lunch calories – yeah, sure).

 Siena's piazza del Campo fountain